-In the 2008 baseline survey five coastal meadows and four offshore areas were identified for long term seagrass monitoring (McKenna et al. 2008).
+The approach of annual monitoring of representative meadows with a broader survey every three years has been adopted as part of NQBP's long-term seagrass programs including at Abbot Point.
+Monitoring meadows were selected for detailed assessment because they were representative of the range of seagrass meadow communities identified in initial surveys.
+In the initial 2008 baseline survey five coastal meadows and four offshore areas were identified for long term seagrass monitoring (McKenna et al. 2008).
 In 2019, three of the coastal meadows to the southeast of Abbot Point (Meadows 5, 7 and 8) were combined for analysis and reporting based on their proximity and similar species structure, and referred to in this report as Meadow 5.
 Coastal monitoring meadows now encompass Meadows 3, 5 and 9 (Figure 5).

 In 2020 changes were also made to the way the offshore seagrass meadows at Abbot Point were surveyed, analysed and reported on.
-These changes were proposed in the 2019 annual seagrass report (Van De Wetering et al. 2020).
-The change included;

-- A shift from assessing seagrass in 'monitoring blocks' to a more extensive assessment of seagrass in a larger survey boundary (Figure 5). - This new design allows for the full suite of seagrass health indicators used in the meadow condition index (area, biomass, species composition) to be assessed and reported on for offshore meadows. - The new design brings the Abbot Point offshore monitoring into line with offshore assessments in Hay Point and Mackay which changed from monitoring blocks to a more expansive spatial survey in 2017.
-It also brings the monitoring into line with the coastal meadows at Abbot Point and other monitoring sites in the broader Queensland Ports program. - This is an improved way to quantify change in these highly variable, deep-water seagrass meadows that have large changes in their spatial footprint from year to year.
+The change included a shift from assessing seagrass in 'monitoring blocks' to a more extensive assessment of seagrass in a larger survey boundary (Figure 5) to allow for the full suite of seagrass health indicators used in the meadow condition index (area, biomass, species composition) to be assessed and reported on for offshore meadows.